Skin protection products, special skin protection products - personal protective equipment

 Safety boots - stockings in three sizes depending on the size of the boots:

-Protective gloves are of 2 types: summer - five-fingered, winter - three-fingered.
-Kit weight - 3 kg.
+There are 2 types of protective gloves: summer - five-fingered, winter - three-fingered.
+Set weight - 3 kg.

-OZK completely provides protection against radioactive substances and BS, prevents the damage of organic substances through the skin - drops and aerosols of OM for 1 hour, OM vapors for 6 hours, and also protects against burns with a light pulse of 14 cal / sq. cm.
-Instead of OZK, KZP can be used for the same purposes - a protective film suit with similar protective properties and consisting of protective fabric gloves, a jacket and polyethylene trousers.
-In case of infection with OS, KZP is used once, and in case of infection with RV, BS, it is used many times.
-OZK can be used in the form of a cape, worn in sleeves and in the form of a jumpsuit.
+OZK fully provides protection from radiation agents and BS, prevents damage to agents through the skin - drops and aerosols of agents for 1 hour, vapors of agents for 6 hours, and also protects against burns with a light pulse of 14 cal/sq. see.
+Instead of OZK, KZP can be used for the same purposes - a protective film suit, which has similar protective properties and consists of protective fabric gloves, a jacket and trousers made of polyethylene.
+When infected with OV, KZP is used once, and when infected with RV, BS, it is used repeatedly.
+OZK can be used in the form of a cape, worn in sleeves and in the form of overalls.

-In the form of a cape, a protective raincoat is used in case of the sudden use of toxic substances and biological agents or in the case of the fallout of radioactive substances.
-When worn in sleeves, a protective raincoat is used: when crossing areas contaminated with agents or biological agents in open vehicles; when overcoming the zones of radioactive contamination on open machines in dusty conditions, when performing degassing, decontamination and disinfection works.
+In the form of a cape, a protective cloak is used in case of sudden use of toxic substances and biological agents or in case of fallout of radioactive substances.
+A protective raincoat worn in the sleeves is used: when driving through areas contaminated with chemical agents or biological agents in open vehicles; when crossing zones of radioactive contamination on open machines in conditions of dust formation, when performing degassing, decontamination and disinfection work.

-A combined-arms protective kit in the form of a jumpsuit is worn on non-contaminated terrain.
-It is used on an area contaminated with OV or BS in the following cases:
+The combined arms protective kit in the form of overalls is worn in uncontaminated areas.
+Used in areas contaminated with agents or BS in the following cases:

 When operating on foot in areas with tall grass, crops, bushes or covered with deep snow;